 Our Accreditation Policy summarizes our approach and standards to supplier engagement.
 It sets the processes of vendor accreditation and competitive bidding as the general rule, while maintaining equal opportunity and honest treatment of suppliers in all business transactions.
 The policy establishes practices to ensure that contracts are awarded only to qualified and duly accredited suppliers and vendors with proven track record to deliver requirements and who offer the best value for money.
 Each offer is assessed based on objective criteria and alignment with our business goals, which take into account market intelligence and insight on how we can make informed decisions in key aspects such as which technologies to procure and vendors to partner with.

-In 2021, we had a total of 162 suppliers, 152 of which or 94% are local companies.
+In 2022, we had a total of 164 fully accredited suppliers, 161 of which or 98% are local companies.